-Mike Farrell, President
+Mike Farrell, President Emeritus

 Mike Farrell is an actor and a human rights and social justice advocate.
 He has traveled the country, speaking, writing and lobbying against the death penalty for over three decades and has been president of the board of directors of Death Penalty Focus for over 20 years.

-Stephen Rohde, Chair of the Board
+Stephen F. Rohde, Vice Chair

-Stephen Rohde is a constitutional lawyer, lecturer, writer and political activist.
+Stephen F. Rohde is a constitutional lawyer, lecturer, writer and political activist.
 He is chair emeritus of the ACLU Foundation of Southern California; immediate past chair of Bend the Arc, a Jewish Partnership for Justice; past president of the Beverly Hills Bar Association; and is a founder of Interfaith Communities United for Justice and Peace.